Trip Ref #10153

 For solo travellers looking for their own space, there is an option to upgrade to a private room (subject to availability) - see Optional Extras for prices.
 Just request at the time of booking.

-- All your rafting equipment (this includes wetsuit, wet booties, anorak, life jacket)
+- All your rafting equipment (this includes wetsuit, neoprene booties, anorak, life jacket, helmet (appropriate for attaching GoPro cameras), 1 waterproof bag per raft for storing cameras or mobile phones)

 What do I need to bring?